Part 1 in our series in partnership with Miles for Migraine

 Yet research has shown that regular, moderate exercise is beneficial for people with migraine.
 Some studies have even shown exercise to be as good for reducing migraine frequency and intensity as doctor-prescribed preventive medications.

 “We know that exercise is a good preventive,” says Shirley Kessel, executive director of the national awareness and advocacy group Miles for Migraine, whose year-round events largely revolve around exercise and activity.
 “It is really an act of self care.”
 By following a few guidelines to keep you in tune with your migraine brain and body, you too can start exercising with confidence.

 Does Exercise Help Migraines Go Away?
 Exercising for Migraine Essentials

 “Exercise is one of the most challenging lifestyle changes for those living with migraine to make,” says headache specialist Dr. William Young of the Jefferson Headache Center.
 “But, in my experience, the addition of even modest movement can make a big impact.”

-Pacing yourself during exercise is essential for reducing your risk of exercise-induced attacks.
+Pacing yourself during exercise is essential for reducing your risk of exercise-induced attacks or exertion migraine.
 That’s because your migraine brain is highly sensitive to change.
-Lots of sudden environmental ups and downs can cause your brain to perceive a threat and overreact – like a spike in oxygen demand, or a fall in blood sugar, or a burst of activity followed by inactivity.
+Lots of sudden environmental ups and downs can cause your brain to perceive a threat and overreact––like a spike in oxygen demand, or a fall in blood sugar, or a burst of activity followed by inactivity.
 So when introducing exercise changes, bear in mind a few guiding points: